 When I’m not working directly with clients, I’m growing Castle — developing partnerships, identifying marketing opportunities and building new client relationships.
 And when I’m not doing that, I’m out in the marketplace, representing Castle and our clients through our dedication to the community.

 I serve on the boards of The Center for Women and Enterprise, March of Dimes and the Chief Executives Club of Boston.
 I’m especially proud to be state board chair for the March of Dimes and most recently was named to its national Volunteer Leadership Council.
-I also currently chair the WGBH Corporate Executive Council, serve on the Women’s Advisory Network of the Greater Boston Chamber of Commerce and am a member of the Massachusetts Women’s Forum.
+I also currently chair the WGBH Corporate Executive Council, serve on the Women’s Advisory Network and the Board of Directors of the Greater Boston Chamber of Commerce and am a member of the Massachusetts Women’s Forum.
 I’m on the executive committee of the Public Relations Global Network — interacting almost daily with my “sister” (and “brother”) agency principals in every major media market to develop world-class relationships for our clients and teams.

 When I’m not doing that?
 You might find me with my husband, rooting on my son or daughter at a hockey rink or lacrosse field, or walking my Wheaten Terrier.
 My favorite place to be is the beach — any beach with a great book and great company.
 What else do you want to know?
 Before Wendy and I founded Castle in 1996, I held in-house marketing positions at KPMG, Lesley University and the Massachusetts Bar Association, and was an executive at IQ & J, a premier Boston agency.
 I’ve worked on everything from pita chips to online travel to medical imaging to student lending.
 I grew up in Brookline, Mass. and am a proud alumna of UMass Amherst.
-And I really, really miss my Blackberry.
 Let me know if you have any questions.